CartoDB/carto-selfhosted/customizations/README.md

 ### External Redis

-CARTO comes with an embedded Redis that is not recommended for production installations, we recommend to use your own Redis that lives outside the Docker ecosystem
+CARTO comes with an embedded Redis that is not recommended for production installations, we recommend to use your own Redis that lives outside the Docker ecosystem.

 **Prerequisites**

-- Redis 6 or above
+- Redis 6 or above.

 **Configuration**

-1. Comment the local Redis configuration
+1. Comment the local Redis configuration:

 ```diff
 # Configuration for using a local redis, instead of a external one (comment when external redis)